isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

    }
    ```

-1. **Track the completion of playback - ** Identify the event from the media player for the completion of the media playback, where the user has watched the content until the end, and call `trackComplete`:
+1. **Track the completion of playback**

+    Identify the event from the media player for the completion of the media playback, where the user has watched the content until the end, and call `trackComplete`:

    ```java
    public void onVideoComplete(Observable observable, Object data) {